Feel more confident as a budding admin or end user by kicking ass at Pardot quality assurance testing. (includes downloadable PDF checklist)

 As you build your confidence in Pardot, you’ll feel less apprehensive about sending your marketing efforts out into the world.
 You’ll also get less and less of those “please fix it” messages from your team.

 Here’s a checklist of things you can double-check to feel more confident about the work you do in Pardot.
+Or, download the PDF version of the checklist here.

 Email templates and drafts